 Expertise: Productivity and innovation, firm organisation, labour economics

-Biography:Anna is a Research Officer at the CEP, and an Economics PhD candidate at the London School of Economics.
-Her research is focused on the drivers of productivity and innovation, and in particular how management practices and workforce skills affect the productivity of firms and regions.
-Anna has been working on the UK productivity challenge, most recently, as a research director for the LSE Growth Commission.
-Previously, Anna was a manager at Deloitte’s Economic Consulting practice where she specialised in regulatory, competition and strategic economics.
+Biography:Anna is ESRC Innovation Fellow at the CEP.
+She received her PhD in economics at the LSE in 2018.
+Her research is focused on the drivers of productivity and innovation, and in particular the role of skills and universities in explaining differences in economic performance between firms and regions.
+Anna has also been working on UK productivity and industrial strategy more broadly, and in 2017 was a research director for the LSE Growth Commission.
+Previously, Anna was a manager at Deloitte’s Economic Consulting practice.

 Current Areas of Research: